garrandall/popular-music-data/tracks/regret-letoya-ludacris.md

 I changed your life
 Suicide doors I cosigned
 Gucci bags, louis travel bags
-You left the best you had, baby dont look so mad
+You left the best you had, baby don't look so mad

 You must regret the day that you left me